Search

 • Strain the turnips into a colander and submerge them in ice-cold water or an ice bath to stop the cooking process.
 Reserve.

-• Place a large sauté pan over moderate heat and coat with the sesame oil.
+• Place a large sauté pan over moderate heat and coat it with sesame oil.

 • When the oil has ripples or waves and starts to smoke, for about 1 minute, add the turnips with the flat side facing down in the pan.